maddiedeming/liri-node-app/README.md

 * The song's name
 * A preview link of the song from Spotify
 * The album that the song is from
-##### If no song is provided then your program will default to "The Sign" by Ace of Base.
+##### If no song is provided then the program will default to "The Sign" by Ace of Base.
 ```
 node liri.js spotify-this-song [song name]
 ```